matted-zz/census/README.md

     sudo easy_install pysam

-If you don't have root permissions on your system, but you already have Python, gcc, Scipy, and Numpy, you can get Census working by cloning it, moving into the new directory, and running:
+If you don't have root permissions on your system, but you already have Python, setuptools, gcc, Scipy, and Numpy, you can get Census working by cloning it, moving into the new directory, and running:

     python setup.py install --user